ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

   Options for the BlazePose model only:
   - _runtime_ - Optional
     - String: Either "tfjs" or "mediapipe".
-Default: "mediapipe"
+Default: "tfjs"
   - _enableSegmentation_ - Optional
     - Boolean: A boolean indicating whether to generate the segmentation mask.
   - _smoothSegmentation_ - Optional